MarufZak/study-logs/understanding-linux-kernel/README.md

 When kernel stops execution of a process, it saves the info about it in **process descriptor,** including program counter (PC), stack pointer (SP), and other registers.
 It can then continue executing this process with info in process descriptor.

 **Reentrant kernels** means several processes may be executing in kernel mode at the same time.
 Ways to provide reentrance are to use reentrant functions (which modify only local variables, not global), or using locking mechanisms to ensure that only one process can execute a non-reentrant function at a time.

+**kernel control path** is sequence of instructions kernel executes to handle syscall, exception, or interrupt.
+When running, they can be interleaved by CPU, when CPU detects an exception, a hardware interrupt occurs (which may happen at any time), or when syscall request (for ex getting data from memory) that cannot be handled immediately, another process is created with process scheduler, and the first kernel control path is left unfinished.